 Could you tell us about your role and the team/technology you handle at your company?

-What are your predictions on the future of ABM and the growing competition globally?
+What are your predictions on the future of retail and coupon-based Marketing?

 We will see more and more of the mundane shopping experiences, such as stocking up on household staples like laundry detergent and toilet paper, become automated.
 This is likely to make it harder for brands to differentiate themselves and compete for return customers.
 I would suggest that coupons will play a crucial role in incentivising these purchases in particular.

 Leah Holcomb is Partnerships Manager – US at Savings United.
 Leading voucher code partner of premium media companies, Savings United’s partnerships connect advertisers with smart shoppers.
 Present in 13 countries, Savings United works alongside advertisers to engage a new audience of smart shoppers and achieve their business goals through brand-safe channels.